 Common snowdrops are hardy and fairly easy to grow, so it’s not too difficult to create your own mini display at home.
-Here Jack Lindfield, Assistant Head Gardener at Ickworth and Johnny Norton, Head Gardener at Mottisfont give some of their top tips for growing them:
+Here Jack Lindfield, Head Gardener at Ickworth gives some top tips for growing them:

 - There are so many beautiful species of snowdrop, but if you're hoping to create an impressive swathe you can’t beat Galanthus nivalis.
 It's the most common species because it self-seeds and spreads very quickly, which means you’ll get to enjoy your snowy white display sooner.

 - Always buy pots of snowdrops ‘in the green’ – this means once they’ve finished flowering but while the leaves are still intact.
 This could be any time from mid-January to early March, so keep an eye out at your local garden centre or National Trust plant shop.

 - Once you get your flowers home, plant them out as soon as possible.
 The best location is somewhere with partial shade such as under a tree, and with moist but well-drained soil.
 It’s worth adding some leafmould or garden compost to the soil to ensure you’re giving the plants plenty of nutrients.